-People who work in machine learning (or AI for that matter) aren’t necessarily programmers, so being able to skip a step and not have to delve deep into programming is very useful.
-Even a beginner in this field can write Python, in less time and a lot easier than C or Java for instance.
+People who work in machine learning (or AI for that matter) aren’t necessarily programmers.
+So, being able to skip a step and not have to delve deep into programming is very useful.
+Even a beginner in this field can write Python.
+He can do it in less time and a lot easier than C or Java for instance.

 A hands-on example